Matwarey/Matwarey-Injector/index.md

 If you picked 1 then go ahead and find the dll file, and drag it into the command prompt, it will paste it into the textbox.

+If you picked 2 then go ahead and find the dll file and pick it within the file window, click the dll then it should appear into the command prompt.

 Or you can CTRL+C and CTRL+V into the Command Prompt.

 After finding/copying your DLL Path into the batch program, Press 'Enter' it'll confirm if you did it correct or not